 5. Enjoy more convenience

-Many airports are outside of the city centre, while train stations are centrally located so you’ll arrive in the heart of the action.
+While many airports are outside the city centre, train stations are centrally located, allowing you to arrive at the heart of the action.
 There’s also no need to check in hours before you depart, separate your liquids or stress about your bag being too big for the overhead cabin.

 Taking the train is sometimes faster, especially in Europe, as you’ll dodge major highways and traffic.
 You can also maximise your time and save on accommodation costs with overnight sleeper trains when travelling greater distances in countries like China and India.